Penstemon pinifolius

 Penstemon pinifolius, the pineleaf penstemon or pine needle penstemon, is a species of flowering plant in the veronica family that is native to the southwestern USA and northern Mexico.
 It is a spreading evergreen often found in rocky habitats.

 Description

 Penstemon pinifolius is a short plant with erect stems, ones that grow straight upwards, usually 10 to 50 cm tall, but occasionally just 5 cm when full grown.
-The stems can be hairless or covered in retrorse, backwards pointing, hairs with sharp points.
+The stems can be hairless or covered in retrorse, backward pointing, hairs with sharp points.
 Its habit is evergreen and it spreads outwards as a subshrub.

 Each stem will have 10 to 30 pairs of leaves.
 The leaves are narrow and needle-like.
 The surface of the leaves can be hairless or sparsely covered in retrorse hairs, especially on their edges.
 They measure 4 to 32 millimeters long and just 0.5 to 1.2 mm wide.